verilator/verilator/docs/guide/install-cmake.rst

     <path to ninja binary> #execute ninja
     cmake --install . --prefix $PWD/../install

 .. _CMake Usage:

 Usage
 =====

-To use verilator set the environment variable ``VERILATOR_ROOT`` to install directory of the above build
+To use Verilator set the environment variable ``VERILATOR_ROOT`` to the install directory specified in the above build.

 Example
 =======